bestSWPteam/RentAssistantApplication/docs/reports/transition-report.md

 ## 1. Product Status

 - **Is the product complete?**
   Yes, the product fully meets the customer's expectations.
+  All core features have been implemented, and the app is already being used by the client.
+  A few minor functions are still planned to be added based on user feedback.
+  The only missing step is publishing the app to RuStore, which will be done soon.

 - **Which parts are done and which aren’t done?**
-  All planned features have been implemented; there are no unfinished parts.
+  All essential features planned for this release have been implemented.
+  Some additional improvements and minor features are planned for future updates,
+  including publishing the app to RuStore.

 - **Has the customer deployed the product on their side?**
   Yes, the customer can successfully deploy and launch the product on their own.